Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: TQS linear systems

 \subsection{Evaluation of matrix-vector product}

-The block entries of a TSS matrix originate from evolving a dynamical system over a graph.
+The block entries of a TQS matrix originate from evolving a dynamical system over a graph.
 In the special case of an SSS matrix, the lower and upper triangular parts of the matrix are the result of running a causal and anti-causal linear time-variant dynamical system.
 This is exploited in the matrix-vector product.
-For the general case, the dynamics evolve over a tree, and it is harder to provide a simple characterization.
-Nonetheless, formulating the ``state-space'' equations shall yield a fast matrix-vector product algorithm for the general case as well.
-To do so, associate with each edge $(i,j)\in \EdgeSet$ of the acyclic connected graph $\Graph$ a state vector $\state{(i,j)}\in \field^{\weight{(i,j)}}$.
-We have the state equations
+For the general case, the dynamics evolve over a tree, and it becomes much harder to provide a simple characterization.
+Nonetheless, formulating the ``state-space'' equations shall produce a fast matrix-vector product algorithm for the general case as well.
+Recall that each edge $(i,j)\in \EdgeSet$ of the acyclic connected graph $\Graph$ a state vector $\state{(i,j)}\in \field^{\weight{(i,j)}}$.
+The transition maps \eqref{eq:transitionmaps} yield the state equations

 along with the output equations

 By picking a root node $r\in \NodeSet$, the state and output equations for the corresponding tree $\Graph(r)$ may be further refined to

 and